syl20bnr/spacemacs/README.md

 Then you can copy/paste the error in a [Github issue][issues], thank you.

+If you have an error related to a `dotspacemacs-xxx` variable or `dotspacemacs/xxx` function, it is likely due to a new version of the `~/.spacemacs` file, please check the commit messages and look at the current `.spacemacs.template` file.

 ## Configuration layers

 _This part of Spacemacs is still in beta, the structure can change over